togarashimayo/togarashimayo.github.io/content/recipes/spy_x_family/yuris_spread.md

 1. Thinly slice the onion into half-moons.
 2. Combine olive oil, lemon juice, salt, and pepper to make a dressing.
 3. [Cut your sashimi into thin slices](https://www.justonecookbook.com/how-to-slice-and-plate-sashimi/) if not already pre-sliced.
+4. Add the onions on a chilled (preferably rectangular) plate.
+5. Add the salmon slices.
+6. Pour the dressing on the salmon and top with the thinly sliced onions or chives.
+Serve immediately.

 ### Tomato caprese salad